raspberrypilearning/dress-for-the-weather/en/step_2.md

 [[[generic-python-installing-with-pip]]]

 --- task ---
-So open a terminal or command prompt and type either:
+Open a terminal or command prompt and type either:

 ```bash
 pip3 install pyowm